Kopano-dev/kapi/README.md

 Kopano API supports plugins to its behavior and ships with a bunch of plugins to provide API endpoints from various data sources and different purposes.
-A example plugin can be found in `plugins/example-plugin`.
+An example plugin can be found in `plugins/example-plugin`.

 ### grapi: Kopano Groupware REST plugin (GRAPI)